Jan Stringer

 Applicant must:

-- Have a permanent residence in Boone, Ogle, Stephenson, or Winnebago County
+- Currently reside in Boone, Ogle, Stephenson, or Winnebago County.

-Preference will be given to students who are entering their first year of nursing school.
+Preference may be given to students who are entering their first year of nursing school.

 Jan was born October 30, 1954 in Rockford, IL, the daughter of the late Paul J. and LaVonne M. (Michelson) Cascio.
 Jan graduated in 1972 from Jefferson High School in Rockford.
 She met her loving husband, Steve, that summer and their love blossomed like the first yellow flower of spring.
 They were married on July 6, 1974.